srcreigh/srcreigh.github.io/src/blog/posts/preparing-for-uw-coop-part-one.markdown

 date: 2014-06-18
 prettydate: June 18, 2014
 template: post.jade
-preamble: This is the first post of several that I am writing with the help of my friends Charles Lin, Evy Kassirer, Liam Horne, and others.
-This series is being released in order to help incoming University of Waterloo Computer Science or Software Engineering students prepare for the competitive co-op program at Waterloo.
+preamble: I wrote this post with the help of various friends, including Charles Lin, Evy Kassirer, and Liam Horne.
+Although it never turned into a series, it remains useful.
+Incoming University of Waterloo Computer Science or Software Engineering students, upon reading it, should "know of" more things.
 ---

 All throughout the year, students like myself from the University of Waterloo who study Computer Science, Software Engineering, and related programs are co-oping (Americans, read: interning) all around North America.
 From Canadian companies like Shopify, Kik and Thalmic Labs to big-name Silicon Valley companies such as Google, Microsoft and Apple to startups going through Y-Combinator, you'll find students from the University of Waterloo.
 I think this is fantastic, and I am very pleased to be a part of it all.